OctoMind-dev/octomind-mcp/README.md

 - APIKEY the apikey for octomind api
 - OCTOMIND_API_URL  base url for the api endpoint to use. defaults to https://app.octomind.dev/api
+- LOG_FILENAME the file to write logs to (only for debugging).
+If not set, logging is disabled
+- LOG_LEVEL the log level to use. defaults to info

 ## Tools